raiscui/tauri-plugin-macos-permissions/README.md

 - Use [core-graphics](https://crates.io/crates/core-graphics) to check and request screen recording permission.

+- Use [objc2](https://github.com/madsmtm/objc2) to check and request microphone or camera permissions.

 ## Who's Use It

 - [EcoPaste](https://github.com/EcoPasteHub/EcoPaste) - Open source cross-platform clipboard management tool.

+- [Coco AI](https://github.com/infinilabs/coco-app) - Search, Connect, Collaborate, Your Personal AI Search and Assistant, all in one space.